 - Prepare in advance.
 You will not regret this as there is nothing worse than cooking a feast whilst fasting.
 Also, if you’re spending the day at shul, you will not be home to prepare.

 - Know your guests and how strictly they follow Kosher eating rules.
 Prepare for the strictest person by either choosing dairy or meat plus pareve dishes.

 - If you do choose to serve milk dishes as well as meat dishes, be sure they are well labeled, and even better if you can keep them separate.
-The same goes for traif, although personally we avoid traif at the holidays.
+The same goes for traif, although personally, we avoid traif during the holidays.